 \section{Implementation}

 ~ We have implemented \system{} as a library easily pluggable into existing FL systems with 1235 lines of Python code.
-It operates within the server and on each client, interacting with the underlying framework of an FL execution.
+It operates within the server and on each client.

-\PHM{System Workflow.} Figure~\ref{fig:arch} shows how \system{} interacts with the FL execution frameworks during participant selection. \textcircled{\raisebox{-1.0pt}{1}} \emph{Pool Confirmation}: the framework forms a pool with clients meeting eligibility properties (e.g., battery level) and forward their identities and characteristics (e.g., latency) to \system{}.
-In case of informed selection, the server-end refines the pool by excluding those clients who have the worst utility, based on the original criteria applied in the original algorithm. \system{} next proceeds to random selection and has two variants. \textcircled{\raisebox{-0.4pt}{ 2a}} \emph{Server-Centric Selection}: the server-end over-selects participants from the pool as candidates using PRFs. \textcircled{\raisebox{-0.4pt}{ 2b}} \emph{Client-Centric Selection}: for each client in the pool, the server-end informs its client-end to self-sample with VRFs.
-Clients meeting the participation conditions report their results and become candidates. \textcircled{\raisebox{-1.0pt}{3}} \emph{Mutual Verification}: the server fairly selects the target number of clients from the candidate list as participants.
-It then helps each participant check its peers' qualification and their seen outcomes. \textcircled{\raisebox{-1.0pt}{4}} \emph{Participant Finalization.} The FL framework proceeds with the selection outcome output by \system{} and starts FL training.
+\PHM{System Workflow.} Figure~\ref{fig:arch} shows how \system{} interacts with the FL execution framework during participant selection. \textcircled{\raisebox{-1.0pt}{1}} \emph{Pool Confirmation}: the framework forms a pool with clients meeting eligibility properties (e.g., battery level, \cref{sec:background_fl}) and forward their identities and characteristics (e.g., latency) to \system{}.
+In case of informed selection, the server end refines the pool by excluding worst-performing clients based on specific criteria. \system{} next proceeds to random selection and has two variants. \textcircled{\raisebox{-0.4pt}{ 2a}} \emph{Server-Centric Selection}: the server end selects participants from the pool as candidates using PRFs. \textcircled{\raisebox{-0.4pt}{ 2b}} \emph{Client-Centric Selection}: for each client in the pool, the server end informs its client end to self-sample with VRFs.
+Clients meeting the selection conditions report their results and become candidates. \textcircled{\raisebox{-1.0pt}{3}} \emph{Mutual Verification}: the server selects the target number of clients from candidates as participants.
+It then helps each participant verify the participant list. \textcircled{\raisebox{-1.0pt}{4}} \emph{Finalization}: The FL framework proceeds with the participant list output by \system{} and starts FL training.

 \PHM{Cryptographic Instantiation.} Secure PRFs can be implemented with a cryptographic hash function in conjunction with a secret key, and we use \texttt{HMAC-SHA-256}.
 For secure signature schemes, we utilize \texttt{Ed25519}~\cite{bernstein2012high}, an elliptic-curve-based signature scheme.
 Both of the above choices are implemented leveraging the \texttt{cryptography} Python library~\cite{cryptography}.
 We implement VRFs using \texttt{ECVRF-Ed25519-SHA512-Elligator2} as specified in~\cite{draft} using the codebase provided by~\cite{vrf}.